Building a Refugee School

 Dzaleka Ebenezer Academy

-There are approximately 11,000 elementary school aged children in Dzaleka Refugee camp, but only about 6,300 (58%) are enrolled in the educational system due in large part to a lack of classroom space.
+There are approximately 11,000 elementary school-aged children in Dzaleka Refugee camp, but only about 6,300 (58%) are enrolled in the educational system, largely due to a lack of classroom space.
 Even with the low percentage of students attending school, class sizes can be more than 150 students to 1 teacher.
 The dangers of not attending school for children and youth in the camp are real.
-Continued education from primary to secondary school limits child labor, sexual exploitation, and child marriage.
+Continued education from primary to secondary school is proven to decrease child labor, sexual exploitation, and child marriage.

 The Opportunity